DomDomHaas/domdomhaas.github.io/_posts/2014-12-08-Unity Serialization.md

 **Long story short:**
 After trying many things I came up with a simple workaround, which is creating a copy of the "m_LocalIdentfierInFile" while being in the UnityEditor and saving it as serialized property.
+**Spoiler:** It won't work for GameObjects / Components which are created during runtime.

 And here is how you can do it too: ![confused]({{ site.baseurl }}/images/smileys/narrow_small.png)